omasanori/skosh/README.md

 # Skosh

-Skosh is an old-fashioned Unix command-line shell derived from pdksh.
+Skosh is a reliable and efficient Unix command-line shell derived from pdksh.

 Skosh will support the POSIX shell command language and the most of the KornShell language as defined in *The New KornShell Command and Programming